Appdynamics/ucs-monitoring-extension-ps1/docs/ucsdashboard.md

 # Create Analytics Health Rules

 Create health rules from the scheduled queries in the previous section.
 You may use the AppDynamcis Config Exporter* tool to import the health rules from <a href="https://gist.github.com/iogbole/961a3ab20503a1c90b9ac9896822e6a7#file-analytics-health-rules-json" target= "_blank">this Gist</a> into your controller.
-Config Exporter has limited functionalities in Controller version 4.5.12, and may be completely depreciated in version 4.5.16 - so your mileage may differ depending on your controller version.
+Config Exporter has limited analytics functionalities in Controller version 4.5.14, and may be completely depreciated in version 4.5.16 - so your mileage may differ depending on your controller version.

-The other alternative is to manaully create the health rules.
-Again,the names should be exactly thesame otherwise, you will be required to update the dashboard JSON file.
+The other alternative is to manually create the health rules.
+Again,the health rules names should be exactly the same otherwise, you will be required to update the dashboard JSON file.

                   "name" : "UCS_StorageDisk_Health",
                   "name" : "UCS_Blade_Server_Health",